16 Things Japan Does Better Than Your Country

 Image Credits: Sean McGrath

 If there’s a worldwide flu outbreak, Japan’s a pretty good place to be.
-Japanese people are quick to put on their surgical masks when they’re having a flu, as it is considered common courtesy not to breathe germs to those in their vicinity.
+Japanese people are quick to put on their surgical masks when they’re having the flu, as it is considered common courtesy not to breathe germs to those in their vicinity.
 Hygiene is a virtue, and the antibacterial products industry in Japan is a multi-billion dollar one.
 Word of advice: when in Japan, don’t forget to put on your deodorant!

 13. Napping at work